A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Discussion

 \subsection{External validation}

 External validation is the missing piece and the paper's most important open question.
-Its type system and guards are verifiable from the specification; whether they reduce leakage errors in practice is not.
-Wickham had ggplot2 users before the grammar paper, and here the sequence is reversed --- the grammar exists before its user population.
+This paper is a specification paper with reference implementations: the type system, guards, and conformance conditions are verifiable from the specification alone.
+Whether the grammar reduces leakage errors in practice is a separate empirical question that the specification does not answer.
+Wickham had ggplot2 users before the grammar paper; here the sequence is reversed.
 A between-subjects experiment comparing leakage rates in student code written with the grammar versus sklearn, scored by an automated checker blind to condition, would test the central claim directly.
-The effect size from the companion study (\(d_z = 0.93\) for Class II) sets the bar: if the grammar does not measurably reduce leakage in human-written code, the type system is correct but practically inert.
+The relevant effect size is not the leakage magnitude (\(d_z\) = 0.929 for Class II) but the difference in leakage \emph{rates} between conditions, a behavioral quantity that is unknown until the study is run.
+If the grammar eliminates leakage in the treatment arm entirely (the structural guarantee predicts this), the effect size depends on the baseline leakage rate in the control arm.
+At a conservative \(d = 0.8\), a two-group design with \(n = 25\) per arm achieves 80\% power at \(\alpha = 0.05\); the study is feasible at classroom scale.
+If the grammar does not measurably reduce leakage in human-written code, the type system is correct but practically inert.
 That outcome is possible and would be informative.